Caroline F. Ware: Early teaching career and postgraduate studies

 Ware received her A.B. from Vassar College in Poughkeepsie in 1920, her A.M. from Radcliffe College, a women's college associated with Harvard University in 1924, and her Ph.D. in 1925.
-Ware was an associate professor of history at Vassar from 1925–1930 and from 1932-1934.
+Ware was an associate professor of history at Vassar from 1925 to 1930, and from 1932 to 1934.
 After graduating from Vassar College with an A.B. (artium baccalaureus), Ware taught summer school in the state of Kentucky's mountains.
 At the age of eighty-four, Ware reflected that her first trip to the south was the first time she had encountered segregation.
 In the fall, Ware began teaching at a preparatory school for girls in Pennsylvania, the Baldwin School.
-The school was founded in 1881 with the purpose of preparing young women for admission into Bryn Mawr College.
+The school was founded in 1881, with the purpose of preparing young women for admission into Bryn Mawr College.

 In the summer of 1921, Ware became a teacher at the Bryn Mawr Summer School for Women Workers.
 One of the school's main founders was Hilda Worthington Smith, a labor educator who believed female workers required a broader education than only vocational training.
 Smith became a lifelong friend of Ware, and influenced Ware's pedagogy.
 As a teacher, Ware provided the workers with a liberal arts education, many of whom had left school after the sixth grade.
 Following her experience at the Bryn Mawr Summer School, Ware continued to teach worker education classes throughout her life.

 Ware resumed her teaching position at the Baldwin School in 1922 (Scott, p.
 3).
-During this year she was awarded a Vassar scholarship to continue her studies at Oxford University.
+During this year, she was awarded a Vassar scholarship to continue her studies at Oxford University.
 This was an uncommon opportunity for a woman at this time.
 After one year at Oxford, her studies were cut short, in order to return home to her sick mother.
 While in Massachusetts, Ware decided to pursue a Ph.D. in economic history, and enrolled at Radcliffe College.
 As a graduate student, Ware worked with Harvard faculty, including Edwin Gay, who informed her about unexamined records in the Harvard Business School.
 The records were of early experiments in cotton cloth factories, which became the primary documents of her dissertation.

 In 1929, Ware was awarded the Hart-Schaffner-Marx Prize for her dissertation, an award for scholarship in the areas of economics and commerce.
 Two years later, Houghton-Mifflin published her dissertation, titled The Early New England Cotton Manufacture: A Study in Industrial Beginnings.
 After she received her Ph.D. in 1925, the only job Ware found that was satisfactory was a teaching position at Vassar College.
 She excelled in this position and was considered a masterful teacher.
 Ware held her teaching position at Vassar from 1925 to 1934.

-Ware moved to New York in 1931 in order to join her husband, Gardiner Means, who was completing his dissertation at Columbia University.
+Ware moved to New York in 1931, in order to join her husband, Gardiner Means, who was completing his dissertation at Columbia University.
 During this time, Ware worked on a community study of Greenwich Village.
 She published her research in a groundbreaking book titled Greenwich Village.